ThymeLy/100DaysofML/README.md

 **Day 19 (2 August 2020)** - Continuing with Google ML Clustering (0.7 h), starting to get confusing again, and a lot of unknown or forgotten glossary (autoencoder, cress entropy, log loss).
 Tried EdX SQL assignment, couldn't get through even one, sigh.
 Not in condition today, though.

 **Day 20 (4 August 2020)** - Skipping a day again.
 Today whole hour spent on Google ML's Clustering - Similarity Measure: manual vs supervise, with k-means clustering as example.
 Euclidean (distance only), cosine and dot product.
 Couldn't understand the Colab programming exercise.
 Realised I get stuck at the exercise almost every single time.
 And, I need a project to work on.

+**Day 21 (5 August 2020)** - k-means generalization on Google ML Clustering course.
+Note: Perform k-means generalisation with varying cluster widths and dimensions when dealing with data of varying size and density.
+Finally manage to solve two more SQL question on EdX -- after re-watch again the lecture video.
+We really only learn when we did things by ourselves, not just passively listening to lecture.